 Best Ways to Dewater

-- Pick a discharge area that is safe to dispose water.
+- Pick a discharge area that is safe to dispose of water.

 - Check city requirements and local permits before dewatering.